Fort Lauderdale Bicycle Accident Lawyer

 The problem with PIP benefits is that they only pay for 80% of medical expenses and 60% of lost wages, and only up to $10,000 on a basic policy.
 A bicycle accident victim is likely to have serious or catastrophic injuries that far exceed in cost what PIP coverage provides.
 In the case of a serious injury, Florida law allows the victim to go beyond no-fault benefits and sue the negligent driver for the full amount of legal damages, including all medical bills and lost income, plus pain and suffering, scarring and disfigurement, loss in quality of life, etc.

 Fort Lauderdale personal injury attorney Eric Rosen is an expert when it comes to helping accident victims recover significant compensation after a crash.
 The team at Rosen Injury Law, P.A. will work to see that you are fully compensated for all the damage done to you and that you receive the most appropriate level of care for your injuries.
 We take on negligent drivers and their insurance companies and build a strong case that proves the other driver’s fault and liability while beating back attacks that blame the cyclist for negligence or dispute the serious nature of the injuries incurred.
 We are on your side fighting for you, and we get results.

 The Help You Need After a Fort Lauderdale Bicycle Accident

-For help after a bicycle accident in Fort Lauderdale, call Rosen Injury Law at 954-787-1500 for a free consultation.
+For help after a bicycle accident in Fort Lauderdale, call Rosen Injury Law, P.A. at 954-787-1500 for a free consultation.